 - a) This WHS Management Plan describes the site safety strategy, methods, controls, and requirements for the execution of the project.
-It stands alone as the master document for site WHS activities and refers to the Group Management System as required. - b) Workers shall manage the project in accordance with the relevant state/territory WHS Act and Regulations, applicable Australian Standards and Industry Codes of Practice. - c) Staff and Sub-contractors shall conform to the requirements of this WHS Management Plan.
+It stands alone as the master document for site WHS activities and refers to the company Management System as required. - b) Workers shall manage the project in accordance with the relevant state WHS Act and Regulations, applicable Australian Standards and industry Codes of Practice. - c) Staff and Subcontractors shall conform to the requirements of this WHS Management Plan.